Profile

 Teaching

-I teach a large-enrollment introductory undergraduate course, Crop Growth and Development (Crop_Sci 202 cross-listed as Hort_202), in the spring each year.
+I teach a large-enrollment introductory undergraduate course, Introduction to Cultivated Plants (Crop_Sci/Hort 102), in the fall each year.
 I also teach a graduate plant breeding and genetics course (Crop_Sci 505) in the fall of odd years.
 In both classes I strive to connect real-world examples and the latest technology and information with fundamental concepts and principles in crop improvement.
 I draw heavily on my role as an applied plant breeder that continues to be intimately involved in production agriculture.

 Research